voxeet/comms-sdk-unreal/README.md

 ### Obtain permissions

 Using the plugin in the Unreal Editor requires the editor to obtain microphone and camera permissions.
 However, on macOS the editor never asks for permissions, so you need to forcefully provide them to your application.
-To do so, we recommend using the [tccutil](https://github.com/DocSystem/tccutil) permissions manager and the following commands:
+To do so, you can use the [tccutil](https://github.com/DocSystem/tccutil) permissions manager and the following commands:
 - Epic Games Launcher: `sudo python tccutil.py -e -id com.epicgames.EpicGamesLauncher --microphone --camera`
 - Unreal Engine 4: `sudo python tccutil.py -e -id com.epicgames.UE4Editor --microphone --camera`
 - Unreal Engine 5: `sudo python tccutil.py -e -id com.epicgames.UnrealEditor --microphone --camera`